Prachi is a fashion & lifestyle blogger and an interior enthusiast.

 - Hiring a good guide to travel around is always a good option in Hampi.

 - Hampi is usually a tropical area.
 Carry nominal clothes.
-Wearing light cotton cloths is recommended.
+Wearing light cotton clothes is recommended.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.